 - terminate the owner’s right to own (a board may have the right to sell the property, with proper warning)

 Likewise, if owners or their tenants violate any rules or regulations, the association will likely fine the owner, with our without a warning first.

 Owners can take pride in the governing documents in the way we take pride in our country’s constitution.
 The intention is to create a great community for everyone.
 Remember that you have an impact.
-If you feel any documents or rules should be amended, read to understand the process to amend, and get involved!
+If you feel your board should amend any documents or rules, read to understand the amendment process, and get involved!
 Show up to meetings, share your ideas with other community members and the board, or consider board membership.